-To register when the machine is working the system needs to be connected to the machine’s spindle, laser, Andon light or other electrical circuit that has current going through during the processing cycle.
-This can be easily set up by local maintenance personnel with some assistance from Evocon, if needed.
+To track when the machine is working, you need to connect the system to the machine’s spindle, laser, Andon light or other electrical circuit that has current going through during the processing cycle.
+Your local maintenance personnel can do this by themselves or with some assistance from Evocon if needed.

 Counting pieces produced by a CNC machine

 The best way to count produced pieces is to configure the G-code of the machine.
 G-code can provide signals from the machine about the operational status (working in automatic mode or not working).
-In some cases, the code can be modified to send signals to a relay each time a part is finished.
+Sometimes, the code can be modified to send signals to a relay each time the machine finishes a part.

-The latest CNC machines have up to 4 relays that can be used as outputs for other devices.
-The signal from a relay can be read by the Evocon device and interpreted as a finished product.
+The latest CNC machines have up to 4 relays that you can use as outputs for other devices.
+The Evocon device can read the signal from the relay and interpret it as a finished product.

 Evaluating the performance of a CNC machine

-- When counting produced pieces, a target or ideal cycle time for each part must be defined in Evocon.
-The system compares this value to actual processing time for that part.
-Based on this data, performance (production speed during processing) is calculated and visualised.
+- When counting produced pieces, you need to define a target or ideal cycle time for each part in Evocon.
+The system compares this value to actual processing time for that part and then calculates and visualises performance (production speed during processing).

-Do you need an Evocon device to monitor CNC machines?
+Do you need an Evocon device for monitoring CNC machines?

-To connect machines using one of the methods described above, the Evocon device is needed to collect and send data to a server.
+To connect machines using one of the methods described above, you need the Evocon device to collect and send data to a server.
 However, it is possible to monitor CNC machines without the Evocon device.
 Some machines can be configured to send HTTPS requests directly to Evocon system.